 - After a certain time, this request is denied.
 As an explanation – the user has used fake referrals and fake clicks

 - As a result of that, no cash is paid out and the account is locked.

 This is how NiceCash works.

-It is a shame since people spend their time on sites like these and at the end, they never get paid.
+It is a shame since people spend their time on sites like these and in the end, they never get paid.

 Here are some screenshots from very similar scams like Social Bounty.

-Regarding the NiceCash here are you can check what other users have to say about NiceCash:
+Regarding the NiceCash here you can check what other users have to say about NiceCash:

-As you see people do perform the tasks and then they desperately waiting for the payment.
+As you see people do perform the tasks and then they desperately wait for the payment.

 Unfortunately, they will never get paid.

 It is important to see this experience as a lesson.